uga-libraries/hub-monitoring/README.md

 ### Testing

-There are unit tests for each function and for each script overall.
+There are unit tests for each function and for each script overall for collection_summary.py, risk_update.py, and validate_fixity.py.
 The tests mostly use files stored in the repo (test_data) as input.
 Preservation metadata files may be missing if they are not needed for a test or have fake data to give the needed variations for the test.

 Tests for format_list.py are preliminary and all use the same input test data.
 It is the common data variations, but is not explicitly testing for all possible variations.

+There are no tests yet for accession_completeness_report.py.
+Check a sample of the accessions to see the report has the correct information.

 The reports generated with these files are stored in [documentation](documentation) to serve as examples.